-In this tutorial we’re going to show you with practical examples how to use the sftp command to securely transfer files.
+In this tutorial, we will show you practical examples of using the sftp command to transfer files securely.

 SFTP stands for Secure File Transfer Protocol.
-The “S” sometimes also stands for SSH (or Secure Shell) which is the secure, encrypted tunnel that the file transfer service runs through.
+The “S” sometimes also stands for SSH (or Secure Shell), the secure, encrypted tunnel that the file transfer service runs through.

 SFTP is a popular method for securely transferring files over remote systems.
 The

-In almost all cases, SFTP is preferable to FTP because of its underlying security features.
+So, SFTP is preferable to FTP in almost all cases because of its underlying security features.

 Here’s the answer.
 SCP can only be used for transferring files, and it is non-interactive.
-SFTP is more elaborate, and allows interactive commands to do things like creating directories, deleting directories and files, etc.
+At the same time, SFTP is more elaborate and allows interactive commands to create directories, delete directories and files, etc.

 How to Use the SFTP Command

-SFTP also provides several methods to fulfill the authentication of a connection such as username and password, SSH keys, or combinations of these.
+SFTP also provides several methods for connection authentication, such as a username and password, SSH keys, or combinations.

-SFTP by default uses port 22, which is the default port for SSH.
-It is basically a subsystem of SSH and supports all SSH authentication mechanisms.
+SFTP, by default, uses port 22, which is the default port for SSH.
+It is a subsystem of SSH and supports all SSH authentication mechanisms.

 Establishing an SFTP connection

-You can use command-line SFTP on systems running Linux, or from the macOS Terminal.
+You can use command-line SFTP on Linux systems or from the macOS Terminal.

 For example, if your username is